 This is the sweaty palms ( did you think I was going to say something else? ) time for me, and for everyone else to be honest.
 We are all hoping everything goes smoothly.
 I’m nervous because there are shots coming up I absolutely have to get right.
 My camera will be on silent shooting mode at this point so I don’t disturb the ceremony, I’m trying to be as unobtrusive as possible for this bit, in fact sometimes I won’t be allowed to take photos at all, and that’s fine, I’ll go along with the rules set by whoever is running the ceremony.
 I’ll have established at this point if there will be confetti afterwards, and instructed the ushers not to let anyone throw any until I’m ready.
 Then I go about documenting the ceremony and capturing all those moments that occur.

-This is where we need our fancy, expensive gear.
+This is where we need our fancy, expensive gear and this is why you need a professional wedding photographer ( well, its not all about the gear ).
 Ceremony rooms are often very dark, and iphones and cheap cameras just won’t cut it in these situations.
 You are often not allowed to use flash, and if you did, then it would look terrible unless you really know how to balance your flash with the ambient light.
 Or there will be a very stark difference between the light outside and inside, like with the photo above this one where Ali is arriving with her son in bright sunlight and then about to enter a much darker room.
 I can meter for that, a phone camera can also but its much harder to get right and you don’t have very long to do it.

 2.30PM After the Wedding Ceremony